curityio/mcp-authorization-secured-api/README.md

 ## Overview

-An example MCP client and MCP server provide the following end-to-end flow.
+A stateless MCP server and example client that provide the following end-to-end flow.

 ![MCP Flow](images/mcp-flow.png)